MediaArea/MediaConch/CheckerArchitecture.md

 FFmpeg is one of the most ubitiquous, comprehensive, and open tools for demultiplexing and decoding audiovisual data; however, although FFmpeg's GPLv2+ license is compatible with PreForma's selected GPLv3+ license, it is not compatible with PreForma's other selected license, MPLv2+.
 As the PreForma conformance project evolves to support additional formats and codecs through plugins the use of FFmpeg's features are expected to becoming more and more appealing.

-Although PreForma MediaInfo won't incorporate FFmpeg in order to comply with the MPLv2+ licensing requirement, we would like to design plugin support for FFmpeg.
-In this way a memory institution using PreForma MediaInfo could separately download FFmpeg and link the two together to enable additional tools such as:
+Although Conch won't incorporate FFmpeg in order to comply with the MPLv2+ licensing requirement, we would like to design plugin support for FFmpeg.
+In this way a memory institution using Conch could separately download FFmpeg and link the two together to enable additional tools such as:

 ## Stream/Essence implementation checker

 Plugin

-### Preforma MediaInfo:
+### Conch:

 - FFV1
 - PCM (including D-10 Audio, AES3)